SaptaDey/scientific-research-claude-extension/GITHUB_SUBMISSION_GUIDE.md

 - **License**: MIT

 **Description**:
-A comprehensive desktop extension implementing the ASR-GoT framework for systematic scientific reasoning through an 8-stage graph-based methodology, designed specifically for advanced research in immunology, dermatology, and computational biology.
+A comprehensive desktop extension implementing the scientific-research-claude framework for systematic scientific reasoning through an 8-stage graph-based methodology, designed specifically for advanced research in immunology, dermatology, and computational biology.

 **Key Features to Highlight:**
 - Complete 8-stage scientific reasoning framework